eugenefvdm/notification-subscriptions/README.md

 # Notification Subscriptions

-Notification Subscriptions is a Laravel package used to keep track of repeat emails, delayed emails, and unsubscribing of email notifications.
+Notification Subscriptions is a Laravel package that may be used to keep track of repeat emails, delayed emails, and unsubscribing of email notifications.

 The package makes use of Laravel's built-in event listeners `NotificationSending` and `NotificationSent` to automatic subscribe and to determine if and when a message should be sent.

+A simple categorization variable allows you to easily group notifications.

 ## Installation